 In crew mode, communication is direct and concise.
 There’s no time for “Hey Sweetie, do you think you could put the engine in reverse and rev it up a bit—say to 1500 RPMs or so?” when you’re anchoring.

-Besides, just try getting that message across from when you’re 30 feet apart and the wind is blowing.
+Besides, just try getting that message across from when you’re 30 feet apart and the wind is blowing (although, using marriage-saving, wireless headsets can help–they’re in The Boat Galley store).

-When we’re in crew mode, we put sensitivities aside and just get the job done.
+When we were in crew mode, we put sensitivities aside and just got the job done.

-But we also have some very specific ways of communicating that would just seem weird for a couple talking to each other.
+But crew members have specific ways of communicating that would just seem weird for a couple talking to each other.

-Keep it short – When I’m on the helm and my husband wants me to give the boat a little momentum going forward, all he says is “1500 two seconds.”
-I know that means to raise the throttle to 1500 rpm for two seconds before returning to idle.
+When I was on the helm and my husband wanted me to give the boat a little momentum going forward, all he said was “1500 two seconds.”
+I knew that meant to raise the throttle to 1500 rpm for two seconds before returning to idle.

 Crew Now; Family Forever